 Have the audience’s needs in mind, don’t just promote your business, offer solutions to their problems.
 The important thing is to be there and to make an impression.

 Besides business cards, there are two other excellent types of printed pieces you can use for promotional purposes: flyers and brochures.
 They can be shared at local or networking events, or with customers visiting your shops.

 There is a difference between the two, but the same rule applies: an eye-catching design will have a greater impact than a bland and boring one.

-Flyers are small, and they are often used to draw attention to a special event, which means that they have no use once that event has expired.
+Flyers are small and often used to draw attention to a special event, meaning they have no use once that event has expired.
 Usually, flyers are shared with anyone, regardless of their level of interest.
 A flyer’s purpose is to attract people to a particular event, service, or product.

 Since there isn’t too much space to work with, the message contained in the flyer should be clear and straight to the point.
 Here is a nice article about how to design great flyers for events.
-There are some very useful tips in it, and it includes a wide variety of flyer templates.
+There are some very useful tips in it, including a wide variety of flyer templates.

 Brochures are foldable, and they can be printed on both sides.
 The information they include is more general, and it is reusable.
 They are more expensive than flyers, and for this reason, they are usually shared with people who are already interested in what you are selling.
 Brochures are more suitable for industry networking events, while flyers are better for local events.

 The anatomy of a brochure design is important because getting people’s attention matters a lot.
 Here is a neat brochure template of a chocolate shop.

 Which marketing is best for a small business?